cartalyst/stripe/README.md

 ## Documentation

-Reader-friendly Documentation can be found here.
-[Stripe Manual](https://cartalyst.com/manual/stripe).
+Reader-friendly Documentation can be found [here](https://cartalyst.com/manual/stripe/1.0).

 Raw files can be found via this projects docs/version branch.

 - [1.0](https://github.com/cartalyst/stripe/tree/docs/1.0)

-## Changelog
+## Change Log

 Important versions listed below.
-Refer to the [Changelog](CHANGELOG.md) for a full history of the project.
+Refer to the [Change Log](CHANGELOG.md) for a full history of the project.

 - [1.0](CHANGELOG.md) - 2015-04-02